Branndon Braxton: Cleveland Browns

-Braxton signed an undrafted rookie contract with the Cleveland Browns shortly after the 2009 NFL Draft.
-He is one of four rookie Oklahoma Sooner offensive linemen who joined the NFL this season.
+Braxton signed an undrafted rookie contract with the Cleveland Browns shortly after the 2009 NFL draft.
+He is one of four rookie Oklahoma Sooner offensive linemen who joined the NFL that season.
 He was waived on August 20.
 The Browns re-signed Braxton on September 1.
 He was cut on September 5.

 UFL

 Braxton spent the 2009 season as a reserve offensive tackle in 2009 for the United Football League's Las Vegas franchise.
 He moved into the starting lineup in 2010 at left tackle.

 Following the 2010 UFL season, Braxton was signed to the Browns' practice squad.
 He was later re-signed to a reserve/future's contract for training camp 2011, but was let go in the club's final preseason cuts.

 He returned to the UFL's Las Vegas franchise in 2011, starting at right tackle.

 Toronto Argonauts

 On October 7, 2014, Braxton was signed to a practice roster agreement with the Toronto Argonauts of the Canadian Football League.

 Since the beginning of the 2015 CFL season, Braxton has been placed on the suspended list by the Argonauts.